mockery/mockery/README.md

 Mockery is released under a New BSD License.

 The current released version on Packagist is `0.9.4`.
-The current released version for PEAR is `0.9.0`.
-Composer users may instead opt to use the current master branch aliased to `1.0.x-dev`.
+Composer users may opt to use the current master branch aliased to `1.0.x-dev`.
+Latest version released through PEAR was `0.9.0`; channel is now closed.

 ## Installation